Keyspan Park

-In 2000, the City of New York spent $39 million on construction of a ballpark for the New York Mets' new minor league team, the Brooklyn Cyclones of the short season single-A NY-Penn League.
+In 2000, nearly a century after the last of many failed attempts to bring professional baseball to Coney Island, the City of New York spent $39 million on construction of a ballpark for the New York Mets' new minor league team, the Brooklyn Cyclones of the short season single-A NY-Penn League.
 This was the second most expensive minor league stadium ever built, trailing only the Staten Island minor league stadium built at the same time, which cost the city $71 million.

 The new ballpark was built at Surf Avenue between 16th and 19th Streets, on the former site of Steeplechase Park.
 This legendary Coney Island amusement park opened in 1897 and survived fires in 1907, 1936, and 1939, before eventually closing its doors in 1964.
 The steel structure for the Parachute Jump ride still stands, and from within the stadium appears to be almost in play in right field.